everythingville/everythingville.github.io/planning.md

 - Rearrange buildings into more map-like random-like layout
 - Improve map background
 - Hand-drawn digital illustrations
+- Style/arrange elements/features of building pages to look more like actual interior of building

 ## Music Store
 - URL params for btns